daniel841028/Final-Projct-_-Django/README.md

 (3) In your terminal please type: pip install PyMySQL

+(4) In your terminal please type: cd desktop

+(5) In your terminal please type: cd JHUstudentRide_Final_Project-WEB--master 2

+(6) In your terminal please type: cd Final

+(7) In your terminal please type: cd carpool

-(4) Then, type python manage.py runserver to run the surver
+(8) Then, type "python manage.py runserver" to run the surver

-(5) Last step type “http://127.0.0.1:8000/index/”  in your browser.
+(9) Last step type “http://127.0.0.1:8000/index/”  in your browser.
 Then you can run our WEB

 References: